 Neuroscience research at the University Michigan spans the full range of experimental methods, from molecular biology to human neuroimaging.
 Students and faculty present their research at local events including the annual Fall Retreat, the Neuroscience Seminar series, in program-sponsored poster sessions and an annual Spring Symposium.
 In addition, students and faculty travel to several national meetings, including the annual Society for Neuroscience meeting, to present their results.

 The coursework in the Neuroscience Graduate Program curriculum equips students with knowledge in basic neuroscience and related disciplines.
-A yearlong core course is the hub of the curriculum, and emphasizes Neuropharmacology, Neural Development, Circuits and Computational Neuroscience, Sensory Systems, Neurobiology of Rhythms and Sleep and Neuropathology.
+A yearlong core course is the hub of the curriculum, and emphasizes Neurophysiology, Neuropharmacology, Neural Development, Circuits and Computational Neuroscience, Sensory Systems, Behavioral and Cognitive Neuroscience, and Clinical and Translational Neuroscience.

-Students complement the core course with laboratory training in cellular and molecular neurobiology and a lecture-laboratory course in human neuroanatomy.
-Courses in statistical methods and research ethics are required of every student and elective courses that are offered across a wide variety of departments and programs allow students to individualize their training program.
+Students complete additional laboratory training in cellular and molecular neurobiology during an intensive 2-week laboratory class before the start of the Fall semester.
+Courses in statistics and research ethics are required and elective courses are offered across a wide variety of departments and programs allowing students to individualize their training program.

 In addition to formal coursework, graduate students in the program attend weekly seminars at which students, faculty, and invited lecturers present their work.

-All graduate students are required to teach one course for one semester.
+All graduate students are required to teach one course for one semester, usually in year 2.